ntop/ntopng/doc/src/web_gui/flows.rst

   :alt: Live Flows Analysis Client / Server Criteria

-You can use this aggregation criteria to cluster all flows wth the same Client/Server.
+You can use this aggregation criteria to cluster all flows with the same Client/Server.
 Clicking on the flows icon, allows you to drill down to 5-tuple flow level.

 App.
 Proto / Client / Server Criteria
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^